respondcreate/django-versatileimagefield/README.md

 It's quick and easy to create new Sizers & Filters for use on your project's `VersatileImageField` fields or modify already-registered Sizers & Filters.

-Both Sizers & Filters subclass from `versatileimagefield.datastructures.base.ProcessedImage` which provides a pre-processing API (more on that in a bit) as well as all the business logic necessary to retrieve and save images.
+Both Sizers & Filters subclass from `versatileimagefield.datastructures.base.ProcessedImage` which provides a [preprocessing API]](#the-preprocessing-api) as well as all the business logic necessary to retrieve and save images.

 The 'meat' of each Sizer & Filter – a.k.a what actually modifies the original image – takes place within the `process_image` method which all subclasses must define (not doing so will raise a `NotImplementedError`).
-Sizers and Filters expect slightly different keyword arguments (Sizers required `width` and `height` kwargs, for example) see below for specifics:
+Sizers and Filters expect slightly different keyword arguments (Sizers required `width` and `height`, for example) see below for specifics:

 #### Writing a Custom Sizer ####